mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 **Description**
 Ed-Fi Description: A set of dates associated with an organization. **MDE is not using the Calendar entity as collection of dates**; rather MDE captures the following key pieces of Calendar Metadata in the Calendar file: Instructional Days, Length of Day, and Kindergarten Schedule (when applicable).
 Calendar is captured at the School Level by grade.

+**NOTE:** MDE expects districts to only send **one** calendar *per grade level, per school* to MDE's Ed-Fi API, selecting specifically the calendar which is expected to be used for MARSSWES financial reporting.

 **Prerequisite Data**
 - Schools (published to ODS by MDE)